 - Take the course CCES 1001 – Career Exploration

 - Use the Career Information System(CIS).
-The username is your ABT with the 0’s.
+The username is your cadet number with the 0’s.
 The password is 2013Nmmi (case sensitive).
 You can use CIS to complete career assessment, investigate colleges and careers, create a resume, and much more.
 If you have any problem accessing your account or would like more information about using CIS, contact Major Moore.

 Will 9-week grades show up on my transcript?+